sittingman/tingsit.github.io/README.md

 We are exposed to a massive volume of data like never before; the opportunity of finding efficiency becomes limitless.
 Data Science is an excellent tool to comb through layers of data to identify the “golden eggs” within.
 Thanks to user-friendly programming languages like Python, I can combine my business experience and be self-sufficient in tackling problems with Big Data.

 ## Technical Skills
-   - Python, SQL, Tableau, DataBrick, Hadoop, Excel(include Power Query, Power Desktop),ODBC, PowerShell
+   - Python, SQL, Tableau, DataBrick, Hadoop, Excel(include Power Query, Power Desktop), ODBC, PowerShell

 ## Functional Experience
    - Data Science (3 years)